mindspore-lab/mindone/examples/stable_diffusion_xl/GETTING_STARTED.md

             shardlist_desc: 'data_dir/data_info.json'
 ```

-For distributed training, no addtional effort is required for webdataset, since the data partition will be finished in `GeneratorDataset` just like training with original data format.
+For distributed training, no additional effort is required for webdataset, since the data partition will be finished in `GeneratorDataset` just like training with original data format.

 ## Inference